A 2025 Guide to Teaching English in China

 The People’s Republic of China (PRC) is no exception!

 The English language has gained popularity in recent years in mainland China.
-But, despite the focus on English education in China, English is not widely spoken in the villages and small towns.
+But, despite the focus on English education in China, English is not widely spoken in villages and small towns.

 As an ESL teacher, China is a suitable country to work in for both freshers and experienced English teachers.